All Products

 OSS_BASE_URI = "oss://ai-testset/EnglistImg/"

-# manifest_file_path: local path to the manifest file
+# The manifest_file_path parameter specifies the local path of the manifest file.

 for item in iterable_dataset: